Suicide of Dilshi Amshika

-On 29 April 2025, Dilshi Amshika, a 15 or 16-year-old Sri Lankan Tamil schoolgirl in Kotahena, Colombo commit suicide, following alleged sexual abuse by a teacher at her former school, Ramanathan Hindu Ladies College in Bambalapitiya.
+On 29 April 2025, Dilshi Amshika, a 15 or 16-year-old Tamil schoolgirl in Kotahena, Colombo committed suicide, following alleged sexual abuse by a teacher at her former school, Ramanathan Hindu Ladies College in Bambalapitiya.
 Her suicide sparked widespread outrage and protests across Sri Lanka.

 The incident brought renewed attention to systemic failures in the education system, law enforcement, and child protection institutions, as well as deep societal issues surrounding the treatment of abuse victims.

 Background

 Amshika was an accomplished student who reportedly faced prolonged psychological distress following alleged sexual abuse by her mathematics teacher in 2024.

 A formal complaint was lodged by her parents on 8 December 2024, leading to the teacher's arrest.
 However, he was subsequently released on bail with a foreign travel ban imposed.
 Despite the legal proceedings (case number 34205/03/25), the school allegedly failed to take meaningful disciplinary action, contributing to her trauma.

 Amshika was transferred to another school in Kotahena for her safety.
 Nonetheless, a teacher from her former school allegedly disclosed details of the abuse at a private tuition class, leading to further humiliation and psychological distress.